39 stories were made-

 5- "When door of mind is unlocked, strangers bearing rich gifts are often visitor."

-5- "The patient man accomplishes much, for the impatient man there is never time enough."
+5- "The patient man accomplishes much, for the impatient man there is never time enough" (inscribed on Charlie's watch).

 6- "Silence often speaks louder than words."